KBNLresearch/omSipCreator/README.md

 ## About

 OmSipCreator is a tool for converting batches of disk images (e.g. ISO 9660 CD-ROM images, raw floppy disk images, but also ripped audio files)  into SIPs that are ready for ingest in an archival system.
 This includes automatic generation of METS metadata files with structural and bibliographic metadata.
 Bibliographic metadata are extracted from the KB general catalogue (GGC), and converted to MODS format.
 OmSipCreator also performs various quality checks on the input batches.
+Finally, it can be used to remove erroneous entries from a batch.

 ## Notes and warnings